IDCI-Consulting/TaskBundle/Resources/doc/routing.md

 ![Routing issue](images/routing_issue.png)

 You have 2 symfony applications running on different servers.
 When a producer send a message, the exchange forward it to the action queue.
-With this setup, rabbitmq will just send the message to the first available consumer.
+With this setup, RabbitMQ will just send the message to the first available consumer.
-See the documentation about [scalability](scalability.md) to understand how rabbitmq takes advantage of multiple consumers.
+See the documentation about [scalability](scalability.md) to understand how RabbitMQ takes advantage of multiple consumers.

 That is where the **application_name** parameter comes in.
-The application_name parameter will be used as a routing_key, and a queue will be named according to that key and bound to the exchange thanks to that routing key.
+The application_name parameter will be used as a [routing_key](https://www.rabbitmq.com/tutorials/tutorial-four-php.html), and a queue will be named according to that key and bound to the exchange thanks to that routing key.
 You can see [the configuration](https://github.com/IDCI-Consulting/TaskBundle/blob/master/Resources/config/config.yml#L25-L28) as well as an [example of use of producer](https://github.com/IDCI-Consulting/TaskBundle/blob/master/Processor/RabbitMqProcessor.php#L72) for a better comprehension on this subject.